 A beta-blocker (described above) may be sufficient to prevent angina pains but other medicines are available if required.
 They fall into three main groups:

-- Calcium-channel blockers relax the coronary arteries to increase blood flow.
+- Calcium-channel blockers relax the heart (coronary) arteries to increase blood flow.
 Some of these medicines also reduce the heart rate at rest, and the rate of rise in the heart rate when you exert yourself.

 - Nitrate medicines work in a similar way to GTN but last for longer in the body.